Shripad Naik: Awards

 Naik received the Samaraj Ratna Award on 18 August 2016.

 2021 car accident

-Naik met with an accident on the evening of 11 January 2021 in Ankola, Karnataka, when his car driver was traveling en route from Yellapur to Gokarna was reported to have lost control at the wheel on the ghat section, causing the car to go turtle into a ditch.
-Due to the accident, Naik's wife and his personal secretary suffered grievous injuries.
-Police later confirmed they succumbed to their injuries whilst undergoing treatment to recover them in the hospital.
+Naik was in an accident on the evening of 11 January 2021 in Ankola, Karnataka.
+His car driver was traveling en route from Yellapur to Gokarna when they were reported to have lost control at the wheel on the ghat section, causing the car to go turtle into a ditch.
+Due to the accident, Naik's wife and his personal secretary suffered grievous injuries, and died while undergoing treatment in the hospital.
+Naik was severely injured.